-Put simply these will improve the blood flow round your body, including to your brain.
-This will enhance nutrient availability to your brain improving its function.
+Put simply, these will improve the blood flow around your body, including your brain.
+This will enhance nutrient availability to your brain and improve its function.

 Green tea is great for weight loss as it increases your core body temperature, forcing your body to burn calories returning it to normal.

 But, you may not have realized that the caffeine in green tea mixes with the L-Theanine to create a slow release of the stimulating effects of caffeine.
 The consequence is an increase in alpha wave activity, which improves your focus and accuracy.

 Omega 3 is essential to healthy joints and muscles.
 It also improves your memory and mental performance.
 Fatty fish such as salmon, mackerel, sardines, or pilchards give you plenty of this valuable compound.